M66B/NetGuard/README.md

 <a name="FAQ9"></a>
 **(9) Why is the VPN service being restart?**

-The VPN service will be restarted when you turn the screen on or off and when connectivity changes (WiFi, mobile) to apply the rules with the conditions '*Allow when screen is on*' and '*Block when roaming*'.
+The VPN service will be restarted when you turn the screen on or off and when connectivity changes (Wi-Fi, mobile) to apply the rules with the conditions '*Allow when screen is on*' and '*Block when roaming*'.

 <a name="FAQ10"></a>